- Featured in:

 What are soft skills?

 Soft skills are social abilities that enable you to work independently or collaboratively across multiple work settings.
-This subsection of skills can prove your reliability, quick thinking and culture fit to hiring managers.
+This subsection of skills can prove your reliability, quick thinking, and culture fit when hiring managers.

 There’s a wide range of soft skills.
 Still, most fall into the following categories: